 In one Stanford study, half of the participants were in favor of capital punishment, and the other half were opposed to it.
 Both groups read details of the same two fictional studies.
-Half of the participants were told that one study supported the deterrent effect of capital punishment and the other study opposed it.
-The other participants read the inverse information.
-At the conclusion of the study, the majority of participants stuck to their original views, pointing to the data that supported it and discarding that which did not.
+Half of the participants were told that one study supported the deterrent effect of capital punishment, and the other opposed it.
+The other participants read the opposite information.
+No matter, the majority of participants stuck to their original views, pointing to the data that supported it and discarding that which did not.

 Confirmation bias clouds our judgment.
 It gives us a skewed view of information, even when it consists only of numerical figures.
 Understanding this cannot fail to transform a person’s worldview — or rather, our perspective on it.
 Lewis Carroll stated, “we are what we believe we are,” but it seems that the world is also what we believe it to be.

 A poem by Shannon L. Alder illustrates this concept: